MARTIMM/Semi-xml/README.md

 ## Description

-Package to generate xml from an easier readable and writable description plus, because it is written in perl 6, the possibility to insert xml from other source such as files, text, code , variables etc.
+Package to generate xml from an easier readable and writable description plus, because it is written in perl 6, the possibility to insert xml from other sources such as files, text, code , variables etc.

 ## Introduction